darkscript-dev/PodPal/README.md

 *   `lib/screens`: Contains the UI for each screen of the application.
 *   `lib/widgets`: Contains reusable UI components.

-## Arduino Code

-The Arduino code for the PodPal sensor hub can be found in the `/arduino` directory at the root of this repository.
-This code is responsible for reading sensor data, controlling the actuators, and communicating with the Flutter application.
+## Hardware Firmware & Architecture

+The PodPal hardware operates on a dual-microcontroller architecture to separate tasks efficiently.

+### Arduino Due (Sensor Hub)
+This microcontroller is directly connected to all sensors and actuators.
+Its sole responsibility is to manage the plant's immediate environment based on the active thresholds.
+The code for the Due can be found in the `/arduino/DVE_R3_The_Sensor_Hub` directory.

-### Hardware
+#### Hardware Components
 *   Arduino Due (or compatible)
+*   ESP8266 (for Wi-Fi)
 *   DHT11 Temperature and Humidity Sensor
 *   Soil Moisture Sensor
 *   Light Dependent Resistors (LDRs)